michaelshawnlockwood/nyctaxi-pipeline/Context.md

 - Observations, issues encountered, or lessons learned.
 - Example: “CU installation was smooth; however, SQLNODE2 required a manual reboot to complete patching.”

+## T-SQL Structure and Formatting
+- Use PascalCase for table and column names.
+- Use camelCase for schema names, which are always one word anyway.
+- Use camelCase for parameters, both input and output.
+- Enclose schema, table and column names in square brackets (i.e. [schema].[table].[column).
+- Please the first column on the same line as the "SELECT" in SELECT statements (i.e. SELECT [ColumnName]),
+  a single space between [ColumnName] and the comma that follows (i.e. [ColumnName] ,),
+  use tabs or spacing equivalent to 4 spaces for subsequent columns, not for joins - see example.
+  Example:
+  DECLARE @param varchar(40)
+  SELECT [Column1] ,
+      [Column2] ,
+      [Column3]
+  FROM [schema].[TableOne] AS t1
+      JOING [schema].[TableTwo] AS t2
+          ON t1.[ColumnK] = t2.[ColumnK]
+  WHERE t2.[ColumnL] = @param
+  - Note that this will be expanded if code blocks begin to drift in terms of formatting.
+  - End of Section